Tutorial

 To export the template:

-You now have a PNG file that can be edited in any graphics editor.
+You now have an image file that can be edited in any graphics editor.
 Remember the horizontal lines indicate character baselines.
-Once you're done drawing, import the PNG back into Calligro.
+Once you're done drawing, import the file back into Calligro.

-To import a filled template, choose "File → Import Template PNG".
+To import a filled template, choose "File → Import Template".
 Your custom characters will immediately appear in the font preview.

 After importing, the Template Settings section becomes disabled by default.
 You can still make changes by checking "Edit anyway" at the top, but keep in mind those changes won’t affect the font unless you export and import the template again.